Tarek666666/DigitalBazzar-backend/README.md

 # DigitalBazzar

 DigitalBazzar is a full-stack e-commerce application built to simulate real-world functionality.
 This app has almost all the important features of a real e-commerce site.
-The application was built over a period of 6 weeks to test my knowledge and skills in various technologies.
+The application was built over a period of 6 weeks to test my knowledge and skills in various front-end & back-end technologies.

 ## Functionality